tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ### New Session Ticket Message {#NewSessionTicket}

-At any time after the server has received the client Finished message, it MAY send a NewSessionTicket message.
+At any time after the server has received the Client Finished message, it MAY send a NewSessionTicket message.
 This message creates a pre-shared key (PSK) binding between the ticket value and the resumption master secret.